tradingview/rest_integrations_docs/source/Endpoints.rst

 Required endpoints
 ...................

-The endpoints listed below are required for both trading and data integration.
+The endpoints listed below are required for trading integration.

 +------------------+----------------------------------------------------------------------------------------------------------+
 | Endpoint         | Description                                                                                              |